 Some builders assume cold-formed steel is only suitable for nonstructural interior walls, but it can also be used for floor joists, roof trusses, and more.
 Buildsteel.org takes us through the extensive versatility of constructing with CFS.

 Although some builders may think of cold-formed steel (CFS) as an ideal material for interior framing, that’s not the extent of its utility.
-CFS delivers many advantages in the construction of wall panels, floor joists, roof trusses, and structural walls as well.Here are just a few ways CFS can be used beyond interior partition walls.
+Steel framing delivers many advantages in the construction of wall panels, floor joists, roof trusses, and structural walls as well.Here are just a few ways CFS can be used beyond interior partition walls.

 CFS for Roof Trusses